 If you’re one of the people trying to ship multiple snaps just because you want your app snaps to build faster, take a step back.
 Perhaps you could benefit from just using stage-snaps and only shipping a single snap to your users or devices.
 It will simplify your life, and you’ll still get the speed savings you were craving.

-Kyle (aka "kyrofa") is a husband, father of three boys, and a software engineer at Canonical, the company behind Ubuntu.
-Specifically, he's working on robotics in Ubuntu for server, desktop, and IoT.
-He's a core contributor to the snapcraft CLI as well as snapd, two key technologies behind snaps and Ubuntu Core.
+Kyle (aka "kyrofa") is a husband, father of three boys, and a senior engineer at Canonical, the company behind Ubuntu.
+Specifically, he works on all things robotics in Ubuntu for server, desktop, and IoT.
+He's a contributor to both versions 1 and 2 of the Robot Operating System (ROS), and he's a core contributor to the snapcraft CLI as well as snapd, two key technologies behind snaps and Ubuntu Core.